romanzipp/Laravel-Skeleton/docs/deploy/docker.md

 The local docker compose file uses the included Dockerfiles to build and spin up containers.

 Note: You will need to specify environment variables for Laravel Nova and the database container.
-See [the .env.example](/.docker/.env.example) file for more information.
+See [the Docker .env.example](/.docker/.env.example) file for more information.

 ```shell
 COMPOSE_PROJECT_NAME=skeleton docker-compose up --build
 ```

+You should be able to access the skeleton at [localhost:8000](http://localhost:8000).

 << .docker/docker-compose.yml